-Icelanders are very outdoorsy.
-Hiking is a basic activity, solo or in a group.
-The outdoor facilities are well established.
-Both Thorsmork valley and Landmannalaugar area have huts for visitors’ temporary use.
-But, since the unpredictable weather could bring harsh conditions, as a traveler, it’s always good to have a companion on the road.
-Or, it’s necessary to update your itinerary on safetravel.is so that when you are in stress, the rescue team could locate you fast.
+As Icelanders are very outdoorsy, hiking is a basic activity that is done solo or in a group.
+The outdoor facilities in Iceland are well established.
+Areas such as Thorsmork valley and Landmannalaugar have huts for visitors’ temporary use.
+However, since the unpredictable weather could result in harsh conditions, as a traveler, it’s always good to have a companion on the road.
+If you’re traveling alone, it’s necessary to update your itinerary on safetravel.is so that the rescue team could quickly locate you in case of emergency.

-When you travel in Iceland, it is good to pack swimming suits and bath towels.
-Iceland has abundant hot spring resource.
-You need to be prepared for a likely chance to immerse yourself in the warm water and be able to dry yourself after.
-This is also a fun side about hiking in Iceland, you are not just walking on a trail, there are so many other things to experience too.
-One thing to be mindful is that always pick the right hot spring.
-Take Reykjadalur Geothermal Area as an example, there are some hot spring sites that are not suitable for bathing since they are too hot!
-Be mindful of where you are going is always essential.
+When you travel to Iceland, it’s useful to pack swimming suits and bath towels.
+Iceland abounds in hot springs, so you need to be prepared for a likely chance to immerse yourself in the warm water and be able to dry yourself after.
+This is also a fun side about hiking in Iceland, as besides just walking on a trail, there are so many other things to experience along the way.
+However, you need to be careful when choosing a hot spring for your relaxing soak, as some of them can be too hot to bathe in!
+In order to stay safe, it’s always better to think twice before acting in the wild surroundings.

 What to pack for hiking in Iceland?

 Bringing the right equipment is the key to a safe and successful hike.
 As the weather in Iceland can change very quickly, your packing list must be thought-through.
 Check out our guide on preparing for hiking and trekking tours and the equipment list to help you pack.
 There you can find information on what to pack for an overnight hike as well as some tips on what to bring on a short hike.

 What to wear on a hiking tour in Iceland?